Chicken Karaage

 - In a small bowl, mix together:

-- Pour the sauce into a pan and bring it to a light boil.
-Then toss in the freshly fried chicken and coat it well with the glaze.
+- Pour the sauce into a small pan and bring it to a light boil over medium heat.
+Allow it to simmer for a couple of minutes so the sauce can thicken up slightly.
+Once it’s done, toss in the freshly fried chicken and coat each piece evenly with the glaze.

-We originally planned to enjoy our chicken karaage with a cold lager, but with none on hand, we reached for a bottle of bourbon whiskey instead—and we were pleasantly surprised.
+We originally planned to enjoy our chicken karaage with a cold lager, but since we didn’t have any, we reached for a bottle of bourbon whiskey instead - and we were pleasantly surprised.
 The rich, slightly sweet notes of the bourbon paired beautifully with the crispy, savory chicken.
-Its warmth balanced the soy and ginger flavors in the marinade, making for a surprisingly satisfying combination.
-If you’re out of beer, don’t hesitate to try this pairing—you might just discover a new favorite.
+The warmth of the whiskey balanced the soy and ginger flavors, making for an unexpectedly satisfying combination.
+If you’re out of beer, don’t hesitate to try this pairing - you might just discover a new favorite.

-Just be extra careful when frying—especially if there’s any water near the oil, since it can splatter and burn you!
+Just be extra careful when frying - especially if there’s any water near the oil, since it can splatter and cause burns!